Dashboards Overview

 Info:

 Every dashboard, both default and custom, displays data from the current day only.
-Dashboard data is refreshed every night at midnight (local department time).
+Dashboard data resets every midnight based on your timezone.

 Overview

-In addition to monitoring agent performance, the dashboard also allows you to manage your team directly by setting statuses, updating ticket assignment limits and changing priority tags.
+The dashboard provides a real-time visual overview of key metrics and is the primary tool for team leaders and shift managers to monitor their teams.
+In addition to viewing agent performance, the dashboard lets you manage your team by setting agent statuses, updating ticket assignment limits, and changing priority tags.

-To view and manage your dashboards, click the Dashboard icon in the left-hand menu of the agent view:
+To view and manage your dashboards, click the Dashboard icon in the left-hand sidebar:

 My Performance Dashboard